45H15H/GUI-Automation/monkeytype/README.md

 ## Setup

-The requirrements for this project are listed above.
+The requirements for this project are listed above.
 To install these libraries to your local environment run the following installation commands in you terminal;

 * `pip3 install pyautogui`